lsmor/snake-fury/exercises/refactor-1.md

   - the first line now should modify the speed.
 Use the function `setSpeed`.
 Given the right arguments it returns the new speed _in a monadic context!_.
 To access that value you have to _bind_ it: `new_speed <- setSpeed <args>`
   - Modify the second line (`threadDelay $ initialSpeed queue`) so now you wait the right amount of seconds.

 Now if you compile the code, you should notice that every 10 points the speed increases by a 10%.
+You can tweak this configuration in the `EventQueue.calculateSpeed` function.

 ## Part 3: Performance issues